kgateway-dev/kgateway/docs/content/guides/traffic_management/destination_types/aws_lambda/_index.md

 **Before you begin**: [Install Gloo Edge Enterprise version 1.12.0 or later in a Kubernetes cluster]({{% versioned_link_path fromRoot="/installation/gateway/kubernetes/" %}}) or [upgrade your existing Enterprise installation to version 1.12.0 or later]({{% versioned_link_path fromRoot="/operations/upgrading/upgrade_steps/" %}}).

-1. Edit the VirtualService resource that you created in the previous section to add the `destinationSpec.aws.unwrapAsApiGateway: true` setting.
+1. Edit the VirtualService resource that you created in the previous section to add the `destinationSpec.aws.unwrapAsAlb: true` setting.
    ```bash
    kubectl edit virtualservices.gateway.solo.io -n gloo-system aws-route
    ```